-Today’s post comes to us from Teresa Wilson, a woman I admire for her convictions.
+Today’s post comes to us from my sister Teresa Wilson, a woman I admire for her convictions.
 When I put out the question in search of people to write about their experiences giving back while traveling abroad, I was excited by the response.
 Travelers are a very giving bunch.
 We feel compelled to help the communities that we travel through and want to give back somehow.

 But I cannot forget there are other people out there that give to less fortunate nations even when they have not stepped foot on their soil in the past.
 For a woman to pick up and leave her comfort zone when she has never left North American soil for Nicaragua is a testament to her bravery and strength.